Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 ## Stretch Challenges

-> [challenge]
->
-> Try these stretch challenges to test your knowledge.
+Try these stretch challenges to test your knowledge.

->
-> 1. Add a subtitle to the Title component.
+1. Add a subtitle to the Title component.
 The subtitle will appear as smaller text below the title.
->   - You'll do this work inside `Title.js`
+  - You'll do this work inside `Title.js`
->   - Add a new `div` tag below the existing `h1` with the text: "San Francisco Privately Owned Public Open Spaces".
+  - Add a new `div` tag below the existing `h1` with the text: "San Francisco Privately Owned Public Open Spaces".
-> 2. Style the subtitle.
+2. Style the subtitle.
->   - Add a class name to the new tag: `className="Title-Subtitle"`
+  - Add a class name to the new tag: `className="Title-Subtitle"`
->   - Open the `Title.css` file and add some styles.
+  - Open the `Title.css` file and add some styles.
->   - Styles are up to you.
+  - Styles are up to you.
 I tried something subtle:
->

 ```CSS
 .Title-Subtitle {
   color: rgba(255, 255, 255, 0.75);